OpeyemiJagunmolu/SQL-PROJECT/README.md

 # SQL-PROJECT
-This is my first project that I worked on in SQL as a way to practice what I have learnt and familiarise myself with the syntax and writing queries in mysql.
+This is my first project in SQL.
+I decided to familiarise myself with the syntax and writing queries in mysql.

 ## Analysis for Apple Iphone XR (64GB) Black